 Ever since I was little I have been amazed by waterfalls.
 My parents took me all over Austria where we found them in all sizes … short – long – small – big … I couldn’t help but wonder where all that water was coming from.
 So I sometimes just sat down on a rock, while my brother and sister were playing in the water, I was dreaming about waterfalls.
 It’s hard to come up with “just” a list of waterfalls.
 You can measure by size, length, width, type, flow rate and so on.

 Shannon Falls, British Columbia, Canada

 Earland Falls, Fiordland National Park, New Zealand

 Krimml Waterfalls, Höhe Tauern National Park, Austria

 If you drive along Iceland’s south coast you can’t miss this incredibly stunning waterfall.
 It comes from the Skoga river and there’s a legend going on that a treasure is buried in a cave behind the falls.
 A trail will lead you up to the falls, a path that will eventually bring you to Fimmvörðuháls and Thórsmörk.
-Iceland´s best waterfall if you ask us!
+Iceland´s best waterfall if you ask me!

 Lower Yellowstone Falls

 Niagara Falls, Ontario, Canada

 Probably the most famous falls in the world!
 No matter how crowded it is, you can´t not love the Niagara Falls.
 Divided into an American and Canadian section, the most impressive part is definitely the Horseshoe Falls on the Canadian side (sorry Americans!).
 You can see them by foot, in the “Journey Behind the Falls”, from the “Maid of the Mist” boat or from a helicopter.
 Needless to say the latter option is the better one…

 Khone Falls, Laos